monsoonmaelstrom/book2/book2.md

 “You’re going to have to be fast, sis,” Alex says.
 “Once she realizes what you’re up to, she’s going to fight you.”

 “I know.”
 I’m stronger, but this is her magic.
-She knows exactly how it works, and I’m just guessing, with brute force and surprise being my only real advantages—and considering I don’t think I’m *that* much stronger than she is… I really don’t have much of an advantage at all.
+She knows exactly how it works, and I’m merely guessing, with brute force and surprise being my only real advantages—and considering I don’t think I’m *that* much stronger than she is… I really don’t have much of an advantage at all.

 “Don’t forget about Iverson,” Davy adds softly.
 “If he realizes you’re up to something, who knows what he’ll do.
 He may try to interfere.”

 I nod.
 “Okay.
 Liam, move down to the end of the couch.”
 I wait for him to get situated before lying my head on his lap, using his leg for a pillow.
-“Just stay there and don’t move.
+“Stay there and don’t move.
 I have no idea if you’ll feel anything, but hopefully not.”

 “Okay.”

 I close my eyes and focus my attention on Liam, trying to pick out the areas where I can feel my mother’s magic layered across him.
 When I finally pick up on it, I realize it’s been right in front of me the entire time.
 It’s covering him like a spiderweb—clinging and practically invisible until the light hits it just so.
 It’s massive, and it trails away from him, back to her, I assume.

-This would be a lot easier if I was doing it from her side of things and I could just try to pick it up off of her and move it onto me.
+This would be a lot easier if I was doing it from her side of things and I could simply try to pick it up off of her and move it onto me.
 But that will never happen.
 I think this is going to be a lot messier than I was hoping.
 I’m slightly less sure the outcome is going to be positive, but not enough to stop me from trying it anyway.

 Hubris.